-One of the biggest hurdles to the achievement of wage justice are the clichés embedded in our minds.
-These do not only continue to wield influence on the course of our careers, but often play a decisive role in the choice of profession as well.
+One of the biggest hurdles to the achievement of wage justice is the clichés embedded in our minds.
+These do not only continue to wield influence on the course of our careers but often play a decisive role in the choice of profession as well.
 The Cliché Free Initiative supports girls and boys in finding professions that fit their strengths, interests, and life plans, free from gender stereotypes.
 The aim is to provide guidance on career and study choices nationwide in Germany that entirely upholds the principle of gender equality.

 Universal Fair Pay Check

 The Universal Fair Pay Check provides guidance for companies and sheds a light on the choas of different certification methods.

 We are firmly convinced that we could achieve fair pay overnight if only there were global commitment to its implementation.
 Indeed, this conviction has been proven by companies who have already put fair pay practices into action.